Developmental cognitive neuroscience: Tools and techniques employed

-Data Interpretation: When interpreting MEG data for developmental studies, there are many ways to analyze it since it’s compounded with richness.
+Data Interpretation: When interpreting MEG data for developmental studies, there are many ways to analyze it since it is compounded with richness.
 Although, there are anatomical and physiological developments that can impact the observed results and if unfamiliar with these changes, a researcher could wrongly make an interpretation.

 fMRI: The use of functional magnetic resonance imaging (fMRI) in developmental populations has increased significantly over the past two decades.
 Most developmental fMRI research uses cross-sectional sections, examining differences and similarities between children, adolescents, and adults.
 Although, the use of a cross-sectional study is limited in its ability to provide information about how brain function matures within a population.
 Therefore, the use of longitudinal fMRI studies offer the advantage of studying developmental processes and removing inter-subject variability.
 They also do not make any assumptions about the brain-behavior relationship, which makes them well suited to studying developmental changes.